kurogosane1/schedular/README.md

 Go to connect folder under src->main->java->connect Input the user name, password and Database name.

 #### NOTE: Sometimes IntelliJ creates a properties bunder.
 DO NOT DELETE IT.
-Instead remove the resource bundle and refresh the project or reopen the project if the error is still there.
+Instead right click on the resource bundle and select "Dissociate Resource Bundle 'loginPage'" and refresh the project or reopen the project if the error is still there.

 ### How to run the program